Are you interested in embarking on a life-changing journey by becoming a Kansas Humane Society foster parent to a pet?

 - Dogs have a variety of play styles and these play styles can be conflicting and instigate fights.

-Remember that if you give the dog too much freedom in your home without adequate supervision, you will accidentally teach him bad habits, such as pottying in the house, chewing on inappropriate items, etc. If you are not able to have your eyes on the dog, make sure he is confined to his crate, exercise pen or other safe spot.
+Remember that if you give the dog too much freedom in your home without adequate supervision, you will accidentally teach him bad habits, such as pottying in the house, chewing on inappropriate items, etc. If you are not able to have your eyes on the dog, make sure he is confined to his crate, exercise pen, or other safe spot.
 If you are experiencing a lot of trouble with crating your foster dog please let the foster coordinator know.

 Everything you will need to care for your foster will be provided free of charge including food, litter, and medical services.
-Check below for further tips on how to properly set up your new fosters environment.
+Check below for further tips on how to properly set up your new foster environment.

 - Indoors only (do not let your foster cat/kitten outdoors).

 - Feed a dry food that is appropriate for its age.
 If the kittens are five weeks of age or younger, moisten the food with water or also offer kitten formula canned food.
 KHS will provide age-appropriate Science Diet food for your foster pet.
-If you find that your foster pet does not like the flavor of Science Diet, it will be very helpful if you can provide a tastier food for your foster cat/kitten!
+If you find that your foster pet does not like the flavor of Science Diet, it will be very helpful if you can provide an alternate food for your foster cat/kitten!

-- You can free feed for adults (2 meals a day if free feeding not optional.)
+- You can free feed for adults (2 meals a day if free feeding is not optional.)
 For kittens, dry food may always be left out for free feeding.
 Wet food should be offered 3 to 4 times a day.

 - Each kitten should have his own food bowl.